launchbynttdata/common-platform-documentation/platform/development-environments/local/java/mac/README.md

 - run `./gradlew pactPublish` to push the contract to the broker.

 # For Platform Engineers
-Platform engineerings who would like to run the application locally(without having to make the code changes), can set up `docker` on their machines to build/deploy applications.
+Platform engineers who would like to run the application locally(without having to make the code changes), can set up `docker` on their machines to build/deploy applications.

 ## Make commands
 - List the `make commands` here to build the image and start and test the application locally.